 - Speech-to-Text: software that converts spoken word into written text.

 - Use of a Computer: use of WordPad or Microsoft Word.

 NECC Service Animal Policy

-NECC has a posted Service Animal Policy that all Massachusetts Community Colleges have been asked to use.
+NECC has a posted Service Animal Policy that all Massachusetts Community Colleges use.

 The Americans with Disabilities Act’s regulations define “service animal” as any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.

 Common options include: Back Row; Front Row; Near Exit; Near Lights; Near Window.

 Due to the impact of COVID 19, we are working remotely and not meeting with students in person, nor proctoring tests.
 For assistance with set up of extended time for online testing, consult with the Center for Instructional Technology.
 Please note: If you have an in person course and need our assistance with a testing accommodation please contact our office.
 The Americans with Disabilities Act requires that accommodated testing must not create an undue burden for students.

 Please remember to submit exams and STAR proctoring information at least three (3) business days in advance of the exam date, to the Learning Accommodations Center.
 Some tests have not arrived on time for the student’s scheduled exam time and this can be very frustrating and anxiety provoking to the student.

 If the test is to take place in the Center for Accessibility Resources & Services: Faculty completes STAR Envelope/or STAR Form.
 Indicate the date test must be completed, the amount of time given to other students and what materials the student can bring in testing room.
 Send/bring/email test and proctoring information to the Center for Accessibility Resources & Services email@example.com.